keeler/blog/content/posts/Aggregating-Variance.md

 # Background

 Suppose you have a dataset released by the United Nations about household incomes around the world, but they aggregated the data before making it public.
-You only see the mean household income and number of households (cardinality) for each country.
+You only see the mean household income and number of households for each country.

 You could compute a weighted mean to recover the grand mean household income as if you had calculated it from the raw, unaggregated sample observations.